-Due by the end of the day on Wednesday, September 28, 2016.
-Submit/upload your first draft to the Discussion (on the course D2L pages) called "Peer Review Forum" as a new thread.
-Although it is called the first draft, you are expected to submit a complete paper, which includes all the required content specified above.
-Generally all points will be awarded as long as the first draft is submitted before the due date.
-However, points will be deducted for draft submissions that are incomplete or way off topic.
+Due by the end of the day on Wednesday, February 22, 2017.
+Submit/upload your first draft to the Discussion called "Peer Review Forum" as a new thread.
+Although it is called the first draft, you are expected to submit a complete paper that contains all the required content specified above, which includes 4 to 6 pages of text and a bibliography.
+The first draft must be submitted by the due date to receive any credit.
+Points will be deducted for draft submissions that are incomplete.